UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 (EDN==("WOS.SSCI" OR "WOS.AHCI"))
 ```

-In phrase 2 the ESCI is included - here migration is NOT included - alhtough the majority of results from there seem to be from social sciences/humanities, some emerging geology/biology/medical journals may seep in.
+In phrase 2 the ESCI is included - here migration alone is NOT included - alhtough the majority of results from there seem to be from social sciences/humanities, some emerging geology/biology/medical journals may seep in.

 ```Ceylon=
 (TS=